 Predictive Lead Scoring is Improving

 Make no mistake though, predictive lead scoring is still the way of the future.
-As the technology develops machine learning algorithms will be able to form more complete profiles and predict with better accuracy those likely to convert.
-The next generation of lead scoring will be fuelled by APIs, more data, significant training and consistently tuned algorithms.
-Current predictive lead scoring tries different predictive models like logistic regression and random forests to determine the best match.
-It is likely that in the future, this data will power which models are used in conjunction with the supplied data to produce the most accurate results.
+Advances in technology will result in more streamlined systems being used.
+Machine learning algorithms that determine scores for leads will continue to evolve providing increasing value.
+For example, identifying with increased accuracy those qualified leads likely to convert.
+The next generation of lead scoring will be fuelled by APIs, more data, significant training, and constantly fine-tuned algorithms.
+Predictive lead scoring uses different models like logistic regression and random forests to determine the best match.
+This data will power models that are used in conjunction with the supplied data to produce more accurate results.

 In addition, predictive lead scoring models are always improving, and the potential upside is large.
 Drawbacks and restrictions to those being able to conduct predictive lead scoring are disappearing slowly.
 Early predictive lead scoring models required big datasets and thousands of contacts with clean and accurate associated data in order to make predictions.
 Many businesses lack either the quantity or the specific quality of data necessary to train an accurate model.
 Newer models can pull more data from other third-party sources and integrate it with the data from a business’ CRM platform to supplement the data.

 As the machine learning field evolves, naturally so too will the technologies for predictive lead scoring.
-For example, developments in neural networks are already able to provide more accurate score because they can aggregate data from some many sources.
+For example, developments in neural networks are already able to provide a more accurate score.
+Neural networks can intelligently aggregate data from various sources at the same time.
 With the scale of your predictive lead scoring being able to grow and develop simultaneous with the growth of your business, it makes sense to start investing in it for the future.